 Written 04/02/24

 "is my partner a narcissist?"
 I am often asked this in individual and couple therapy.
 In this blog, I am not going discuss how you can know if your partner is a narcisist.
 Rather, I am going to discuss the value of using a less pathologizing view of narcissism and the benefit in addressing it in a relational context.
 Ergo, the first way to work with it relationally is to get rid of labeling your partner.
 I am not saying diagnosis has no place as I make a living diagnosing mental health disorders.
 However, when navigating the complexities of relational dynamics, labeling can be counterproductive and distract from addressing the core wounds and the negative cycles that both partners co-create.
 This stands true of any diagnosis a relationship partner may have or has been diagnosed with.
 So, maybe your partner has "narcissism" but we don't want to oversimplify their behavior but rather understand the nuances of their emotional experience and actions as that is where change can happen.
 Perhaps one of the most important reasons I dont like to use the label narcissism in navigating it in a relationship is that labels unconsciously create a barrier to empathy reducing ability to see the human inside with complex emotional anxieties and needs.
-Lastly, placing stigma and shame can create more attachment hurt that doesn't help in healing the wounds of the person.
+Lastly, labels can create stigma and feed shame that create more attachment hurt that doesn't help in healing the wounds of the person.

 The Use of An Attachment Lens

-When working with someone who may display narcissistic behaviors, it is helpful to consider those behaviors from an attachment lens.
+When working with someone who may display narcissistic behaviors, in most cases, I posit it is helpful to consider those behaviors from an attachment lens.
 When viewed through the lens of attachment theory, we can see narcissist behaviors not as fixed traits, but as adaptive coping strategies born from attachment trauma.
 This perspective allows us to empathize with the individual's underlying pain and provides a pathway for healing.
 In fact, there are multiple benefits for addressing wounds when one considers it through this lens: 1.
 By focusing on core wounds, we can understand the root of the behaviors that may be causing distress in the relationship, allowing for a more compassionate and effective approach to healing.
 2. Understanding a partner's core wounds can facilitate empathy, as it reveals the pain and unmet needs driving their actions, fostering a more supportive and collaborative dynamic.
 3. When both partners recognize their own wounds and how they contribute to the negative cycle, it encourages personal responsibility and mutual support for growth and change.
 4. By avoiding labels and focusing on the cycle, partners can create a new narrative for their relationship that emphasizes growth, connection, and mutual understanding.
 5. Addressing core wounds allows for targeted interventions that promote healing and the development of healthier coping strategies, relational patters and the most important, secure attachment--the antidote to narcissism.

 Working With Narcissism in Couple Therapy